rajkumarreddy45/accident_detection/README.md

+Sure, here's an updated README file that includes information about the Twilio account and its usage in the project.

 # Accident Detection using Deep Learning (CNN)

 ## Overview

 This project is an implementation of an accident detection system using Convolutional Neural Networks (CNN).
 The system aims to detect accidents from images or video frames, leveraging the power of deep learning to identify and classify incidents accurately.
+Additionally, the project uses Twilio's API to send notifications when an accident is detected.

 ## Table of Contents
 1. [Introduction](#introduction)